davidfit-cisco/BAT_RAT/README.md

 # Readme

+## Server Info

+By default the server is running on `http://10.52.247.154:8000/` and can be accessed via the browser.

+The server is running in development mode, however this is not advised.
+I think it will be fine, but if possible, launch it properly with a WSGI server (https://www.youtube.com/watch?v=YFBRVJPhDGY)

 ## SSH to remote server
 To ssh into the remote server do `ssh rattool@10.52.247.154` with password: `London2012`.
 I have set up `cd ~/Documents/BAT_RAT` in `~/.profile` to automatically navigate to the folder